Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 \subsection{Central potentials in three dimensions}

+Central potentials approximate an interaction between the considered particle and an external object, which is massive enough to neglect backreaction on it.
+For example, the electron in a hydrogenic atom is usually modelled to experience a Coulomb-force emanating from the excessively more massive nucleus.
+The latter thus provides a preferred frame, where it is located at rest in the origin.

-Central potentials are usually written in terms of the geodesic distance from the origin $\sigma=\int \D s.$ If only space is curved and in Riemann normal coordinates, this distance just reads $\sigma=r=\sqrt{x^ix^j\delta_{ij}}.$ This changes, however, when momentum space is allowed to become nontrivial as well.
+In ordinary quantum mechanics, Galilean invariance requires that interactions between particles depend solely on their respective distance.
+If only space is curved and in Riemann normal coordinates, this distance just reads $\sigma=r=\sqrt{x^ix^j\delta_{ij}}.$ This changes, however, when momentum space is allowed to become nontrivial, for example in deformations of Galilean relativity \cite{Bosso:2023nst}.
 In general, the geodesic distance from the origin, which in the given coordinate system coincides with $x_0,$ satisfies the differential equation

 and the initial condition $\sigma|_{x_0}=0.$ In the perturbative case, we then expand $\sigma\simeq\sigma^{(0)}+\sigma^{(2)},$ with $\sigma^{(0)}=r.$ Furthermore, linearising Eq. \eqref{geoddistdiff}, we obtain the correction